 Multiplier

-Not all computer motherboards will have the option to adjust this through BIOS.
-However, for those that do you can change the computer multiplier by entering BIOS setup and looking under the CPU or Overclock section of the setup.
-When changing this setting, it's important that you realize the potential issues that can arise when overclocking a computer as mentioned in our overclock definition.
-Below is an example of what this may look like in your BIOS or CMOS setup.
+Not all computer motherboards can adjust this through BIOS.
+However, for those that do, you can change the computer multiplier by entering BIOS setup and looking under the CPU or overclocking section.
+When changing this setting, it's important you realize the potential issues that arise when overclocking a computer as mentioned in our overclock definition.
+Below is an example of what this may look like in your BIOS setup.

 CPU multiplier CMOS setup setting

-Note: Some motherboard manufacturers for safety reasons will only allow this value to be increased so far.
-If you are unable to increase the value, it's likely you're at the maximum.
+Some motherboard manufacturers for safety reasons only allow this value to be increased so far.
+If you cannot increase the value, it's likely you're at the maximum.